-By maintaining an occasional, out-of-class journal, you should show evidence that you can:
+By maintaining a regular out-of-class journal, you should show evidence that you can:

 - reflect on (respond to, comment on, raise questions about, make personal or other connections to) topics covered in class or in reading assignments;

 - make connections between topics covered in class or reading and your own observations of the weather or weather events covered by the media;

 - reflect on the ways in which you think that learning strategies used in the class work well for you or that might be improved.

 - What: Maintain a class journal.
 Each entry will consist of your written response to one or more prompting questions and/or statements posted on iLearn.